- December 13, 2015

 Many years ago, when I was doing my A’ Levels, my English teacher gave us three basic rules of thumb to apply when reading texts: 1) What is the author trying to achieve?
 2) To what extent does he/she succeed on his/her terms?
 3) To what extent does he/she succeed on your terms?

-Privately, governments might have a very keen understanding of their opponents, their tactics, strategies and political goals, but this knowledge rarely informed public debate about terrorism and was often deliberately concealed from the wider society.
+Privately, governments might have a very different understanding of their terrorist opponents, and were able to analyse their tactics, strategies and political goals, but this knowledge rarely informed public debate about terrorism and was sometimes deliberately concealed.

-Leaving aside the question as to whether Reynolds has even read or understood the pieces she has condemned, and the extent to which she was merely using them for political purposes, the hysteria and outrage that she and others expressed so readily nevertheless demonstrates that our current emergency is not that different from many of its predecessors.
+Leaving aside the question as to whether Reynolds has even read or understood the pieces she has condemned – not to mention the political calculations behind such condemnation – the anathema that she and so many others have pronounced so readily nevertheless demonstrates once again that even our supposedly unprecedented global terrorist emergency is not that different from many of its predecessors.

-Again and again, ill-thought-out and often blatantly opportunistic forms of military intervention have helped create precisely the kinds of conditions in which al-Qaeda type formations thrive, while heavy-handed and authoritarian campaigns against ‘radicalization’ at home have only exacerbated the bitterness, alienation and anger that makes it easier for such groups to recruit.
+Again and again, reckless, strategically-incoherent and just plain opportunistic military interventions have helped create precisely the conditions in which al-Qaeda formations thrive, while heavy-handed and authoritarian campaigns against ‘radicalization’ at home have only exacerbated the bitterness, alienation and anger that makes it easier for such groups to recruit.

-The result is a global terrorist emergency that, unlike its predecessors, is not only global, but is potentially indefinite, because it is unfolding in so many countries and in so many different contexts.
+The result is a global terrorist emergency that, unlike its predecessors, is not only global, has the potential to go on indefinitely, precisely because it is unfolding in so many countries and in so many different contexts.

-The consequences of this situation have already been disastrous, and unless we can get to grips with it, and design appropriate strategies, both abroad and at home, they will certainly get worse and we will never find our way out on this dire trajectory of terrorist massacre, war, national security authoritarianism and racism that is choking our world to death.
+So unless we can get to grips with this phenomenon and design appropriate strategies, it will grind on and on and will certainly get worse and we will never find our way out on this dire trajectory of terrorist massacre, war, national security authoritarianism and racism that is slowly choking our world to death.